 A student with an FSA loan or grant overpayment that has been discharged in bankruptcy remains eligible for FSA loans, grants, and workstudy (NSLDS loan status code BC for loans that did not default and status code DK or OD for loans that defaulted prior to the bankruptcy discharge).
-A borrower doesn't have to reaffirm a loan discharged in bankruptcy in order to be eligible.
+A borrower doesn't have to reaffirm a loan discharged in bankruptcy to be eligible.
 The Bankruptcy Reform Act of 1994 prohibits denial of aid based solely on filing for, or having a debt discharged in, bankruptcy.

-A borrower who lists a defaulted FSA loan or grant overpayment in an active bankruptcy claim is eligible for further FSA funds if the borrower provides you with documentation from the holder of the debt stating it is dischargeable (NSLDS loan status code DO).
+A borrower who lists a defaulted FSA loan or grant overpayment in an active bankruptcy claim is not eligible for further FSA funds unless she provides you with documentation from the holder of the debt stating it is dischargeable (NSLDS loan status code DO).
 A borrower who includes a non-defaulted FSA loan in an active bankruptcy claim, so that collection on the loan is stayed, is eligible for aid as long as he has no loans in default (including the stayed loan).

-Total and permanent disability discharge
+Total and permanent disability (TPD) discharges

-Perkins and Direct loan borrowers may qualify to have their loans discharged if they become totally and permanently disabled.
-Except for veterans who qualify for a total and permanent disability (TPD) discharge based on a determination by the Department of Veterans Affairs (VA), the Department of Education monitors the status of borrowers who have received a TPD discharge.
-The monitoring period begins on the date the discharge was granted and lasts for up to three years.
-If the borrower does not meet certain eligibility requirements throughout this period, the Department reinstates the borrower's obligation to repay the discharged loan(s).
+▼ Qualifying for TPD Discharge: Perkins, FFEL, and Direct Loan borrowers may qualify to have their loans discharged if they become totally and permanently disabled.
+Except for veterans who qualify for a total and permanent disability (TPD) discharge based on a determination by the Department of Veterans Affairs (VA) that they are unemployable due to a service-connected disability, the Department of Education monitors the status of borrowers who have received a TPD discharge for a three-year period.

+Borrowers whose discharge applications are received on or after July 1, 2010, receive a final discharge followed by a post-discharge monitoring period that begins on the date the discharge was granted and lasts for up to three years.

+Borrowers whose discharge applications were received before July 1, 2010, received a conditional discharge followed by a conditional discharge period that begins on the date the borrower's physician certified the disability discharge application and lasts for up to three years.
+If the borrower fails to meet certain eligibility requirements throughout the post-discharge monitoring period or conditional discharge period, the Department reinstates the borrower's obligation to repay the discharged loan(s) or returns the conditionally discharged loan(s) to repayment status.
 The same criteria and procedures are used to discharge and reinstate the service obligation for TEACH grant recipients who become totally and permanently disabled.

-If a borrower whose prior loan was discharged due to a total and permanent disability wishes to take out another FSA loan or wishes to receive a TEACH grant, he must obtain a physician's certification\ that he has the ability to engage in substantial gainful activity, and he must sign a statement that he is aware the new FSA loan or the TEACH grant service obligation can't later be discharged for any present impairment unless it deteriorates so that he is again totally and permanently disabled.
-If the borrower is in the post-discharge monitoring period, he must resume payment on the discharged loan before receipt of the new loan or TEACH grant.
-A borrower who received a TPD discharge based on a determination from the VA is not required to resume payment on the discharged loan.
+▼ Taking out another loan: If a borrower whose prior loan was discharged due to a total and permanent disability wishes to take out another FSA loan or wishes to receive a TEACH grant, he must obtain a physician's certification that he has the ability to engage in substantial gainful activity, and he must sign a borrower statement acknowledging that the new FSA loan or the TEACH grant service obligation can't later be discharged for any present impairment unless it deteriorates so that he is again totally and permanently disabled.